Research output per year

 Greig is Senior Fellow of the Higher Education Academy.

-He is a member of the editorial board of the journal Capital & Class, and serves on the advisory board of URBS: Revista de Estudios Urbanos y Ciencias Sociales (Spain).
+He was a longstanding member of the editorial board of the journal Capital & Class, and serves on the advisory board of URBS: Revista de Estudios Urbanos y Ciencias Sociales (Spain).

-Greig is co-author of two books: David Harvey: A Critical Introduction to Hs Thought (Routledge, 2023) and The Limits to Capital in Spain (Palgrave, 2014).
-He is co-editor of 22@barcelona: Un distrito de innovación en disputa (Icaria, 2023) and The New International Division of Labour (Palgrave, 2016).
+Greig is co-author of two other books: David Harvey: A Critical Introduction to His Thought (Routledge, 2023) and The Limits to Capital in Spain: Crisis and Revolt in the European South (Palgrave, 2014).
+He is co-editor of two volumes: 22@barcelona: Un distrito de innovación en disputa (Icaria, 2023), and The New International Division of Labour: Global Transformations and Uneven Development (Palgrave, 2016).

-Greig's current research agenda focuses on various dimensions of what has been termed the 'fourth industrial revolution'.
-This agenda represents a natural progression from his collaborative theoretical work on the new international division of labour, with its focus on the shifting dynamics of production and labour markets across the world.
-In particular, he is interested in whether developments in digital technologies are so disruptive as to worsen conditions of social-ecological reproduction in the crisis economies of the European South, or whether they can be harnessed to enhance democratic means of participation and administration, as well as to generate new and more sustainable economic models.
+Greig's current research agenda focuses on contemporary processes of industrial and urban transformation.
+This agenda represents a natural progression from his collaborative theoretical work on the new international division of labour, with its attention to the shifting dynamics of production and labour markets across the world.
+In particular, he is interested in whether such developments are so disruptive as to worsen conditions of social-ecological reproduction in the European South, or whether they can be harnessed to enhance democratic means of participation and administration, as well as to generate new and more sustainable economic models at the local scale.

-Greig is a member of the Global Political Economy Research Cluster (GPERC) in the department of Politics.
+Greig is a member of the Global Political Economy research cluster in the department of Politics.
 He is also affiliated to the Manchester Urban Institute.

 Completed PGR Supervisions